victoriaalvarezcidgt/Decision-making-models/04__Documentation/02__Logistic_Regression.md

   ```

 ## Pros and Cons of the Algorithm
+A few of the advantages and limitations of the logistic regression algorithm are listed below:
 ### Pros
 - Logistic regression is suitable in the need for a quick initial benchmark as it's easy to implement.
 - With lower-dimensional datasets, it is less prone to overfitting.